Archive | June, 2010

 1 Comment

 From the Coyote Blog, see the graph below.
 Stimulus funds just create purchases now that will be forgone later.
 And they subsidize the purchases with tax funds or debt, basically transferring funds from one person to another for no good reason (other than buying votes, of course).
-The dotted line simply averages the sales for the [...]
+The dotted line simply averages the sales for […]

 Continue reading...